-OBSERVATIONS: Staff interviews acknowledge that staff are aware that medical or mental health practitioner must be offered to a youth within 14 days of staff learning that the youth has experienced prior sexual victimization or has perpetrated sexual abuse.
-Further, in a review of resident files, of residents who reported prior sexual victimization or sexual abuse perpetration, it was found that four had identified being sexual abused and all four were offered a follow-up meeting with a medical or mental health practitioner.
-One of the four requested such a follow-up visit and it was completed within 14-days of intake.
+OBSERVATIONS: Staff interviews acknowledge that staff is aware that medical or mental health practitioners must be offered to youth within 14 days of staff learning that the youth has experienced prior sexual victimization or has perpetrated sexual abuse.
+Further, in a review of resident files of residents who reported prior sexual victimization or sexual abuse perpetration, it was found that one resident had identified being sexually abused, and this resident was offered a follow-up meeting with a medical or mental health practitioner.
+It was noted that the resident declined additional assistance.
+During an interview with the resident, it was found that the resident acknowledged that the staff asked them if they wanted those additional services.
+The resident stated they declined those services.
 Further, all staff understood, via interviews, that any information related to sexual victimization or abusiveness that occurred in an institutional setting shall be strictly limited to medical and mental health practitioners and other staff, as necessary, to inform treatment plans and security and management decisions, including housing, bed, work, education, and program assignments, or as otherwise required by Federal, State, or local law.